astropuffin/oakmtg.club/content/english/guide/_index.md

 ---
 ### **What this is:**

-There are currently no fully comprehensive, accessible voting guides in Oakland, so we wanted to make one for you.
-We give you the facts and the research, you make your own choices, and vote on (or before!)
-November 3, 2020.
+There are currently no accessible voting guides with hyper-local candidate and ballot measure analyses in Oakland, so we wanted to make one for you.
+We give you the facts and the research, you make your own choices, and vote on [(or before!)](https://www.oakmtg.club/how-to-vote/) November 3, 2020.

 ### **Who we are:**